How to Choose a Hub

 HomeSmart.sg Aqara M3 Hub

 The M3 is our flagship hub and the one we recommend most.
 It’s the most capable standalone hub in the lineup — and for good reason.
-It handles up to 127 Zigbee and 127 Thread devices, has a 360° IR blaster for smart aircon control (including inside Apple Home, which no other hub in the range supports), a 95dB speaker for alarms and automations, PoE support, and dual-band Wi-Fi.
-It runs automations locally, meaning your smart home keeps working even when the internet goes down.
+It handles up to 127 devices (64 directly, more via Zigbee router devices extending the mesh), has a 360° IR blaster for smart aircon control (including inside Apple Home), a 95dB speaker for alarms and automations, PoE support, and dual-band Wi-Fi.
+It runs automations locally — including multi-hub Edge automations — meaning your smart home keeps working even when the internet goes down.
+And with a second M3 in the home, even a failed hub’s automations get taken over automatically.

-What sets it apart from the rest of the lineup isn’t any single feature — it’s the combination.
-Aircon control in Apple Home is genuinely rare, and the M3 is the only hub we sell that does it.
+What sets it apart from the rest of the lineup isn’t any single feature, it’s the combination.
+Aircon control in Apple Home is genuinely rare.
 The speaker opens up automation possibilities most people don’t think about until they have it: door open alerts, security alarms, custom announcements.
 And at 127+127 devices, it has headroom for even the most extensively fitted-out home.

 If you’re building a smart home from scratch and want one hub that handles everything without compromise, this is it.